ucencode/laravel-basic-starter-kit/README.md

 ```

 ### Run the server
-You must motivated first before you run the server
+You must motivated first before you run the server.
+XD
 ```bash
 php artisan inspire
 ```